 We can choose to live simply.
-As the guys at Becoming Minimalist share, a minimalist life is one with fewer distractions, less stress, more spare cash, and more flexibility.
+As mentioned in our minimalism starter guide, a minimalist lifestyle is one with fewer distractions, less stress, more spare cash, and more flexibility.
 To do the things you really love.

 Have a good think about the things that you consume.

 Whether it’s products you fill your home with, or the media that you take in.